Musical Life Competition

 Musical Life Competition and Composers in Residence Pairing Program (Optional for Category 3 only)

-Musical Life Competition applicants in age category 3 have the additional option to partner with our Composers in Residence to premiere their works at Weill Recital Hall at Carnegie Hall or Merkin Concert Hall at Kaufman Music Center.
+Musical Life Competition Applicants in age category 3 have the additional option to partner with our Composers in Residence to premiere their works in Weill Recital Hall at Carnegie Hall or Merkin Concert Hall at Kaufman Music Center.
 Each applicant will indicate if they are interested in this partnership on their application form.
-This program is for advanced players and does not require a performance fee for the performers.
+This program is for advanced players and does not have a performance fee for the performers.

 Composers in Residence